 For every golden idea to come from 'the Nintendo difference’, nowadays there seems to some backwards piece of thinking to negate it.

-For every golden idea to come from 'the Nintendo difference’, nowadays there seems to some backwards piece of thinking to negate it.
+For every golden idea to come from 'the Nintendo difference’, nowadays there seems to be some backwards piece of thinking to negate it.
 The odd disconnect between simple solutions and Nintendo’s reluctance to follow the crowd creates a space which, on one hand enables the company to think outside the box and solve problems in new ways.
 Splatoon 2 reimagines the squad-based shooter, with ‘the Nintendo difference’ enabling even rubbish players to be useful to their team by inking the terrain.

 Conversely, we all remember the comically convoluted spaghetti mess of cables of the officially licenced Splatoon 2 voice chat headset.
 Developers have taken it upon themselves to remove the cumbersome Nintendo Switch Online voice app from the equation, and other companies are ready to provide assistance, yet Nintendo’s app-based solution is the one it’s doggedly ploughing ahead with.
 We say 'doggedly' because we can't imagine the developers are oblivious to other solutions - this is a choice.